 The school achieved the Scheme’s Bronze award by the end of September 2007 and achieved the Silver in May 2008 .We were awarded the Green Flag at the end of the 2010 academic year.
 David Heath came to the school to present the award.

 In 2012 we achieved our second Green Flag.

 As the scheme is rooted in community participation, we warmly welcome any parents or community members who would like to get involved!
 This can be done by joining our Eco-Schools Action Team, or sharing any skills related to the themes of waste, energy, water, school grounds, biodiversity, global perspective, transport and healthy living.
 You don’t have to be an expert in any of these areas – just someone keen to make a difference!
-If you are interested in joining the team or learning more about the award please speak to Mrs Rayner.
+If you are interested in joining the team or learning more about what eco projects we do in school please speak to Mr Banton.